zoxpx/pxdocs/content/concepts/shared/shared-volumes.md

 {{<info>}}
 **Note 1:**
 You do not need to use shared/sharedv4 volumes to have your data accessible on any host in the cluster.
-Any PX volumes can be exclusively accessed from any host as long as they are not simultaneously accessed.
+Any Portworx volumes can be exclusively accessed from any host as long as they are not simultaneously accessed.
 Shared volumes are for providing simultaneous \(concurrent or shared\) access to a volume from multiple hosts at the same time.
 {{</info>}}

 {{<info>}}